 RCU also practices good corporate citizenship by:

-Working with many of the local Main Street Association and Chamber of Commerce, the Economic Development Corporation, the Downtown Eau Claire, Inc, the UW Foundation Board, and the Eau Claire Foundation Board.
+- Working with many of the local Main Street Associations and Chambers of Commerce, the Economic Development Corporation, Downtown Eau Claire, Inc, the UW Foundation Board, and the Eau Claire Foundation Board.